-Among many other banking services available in Canada, people have the option to open up their accounts.
-There are several types of accounts you can open, and one of them is a savings account.
+Among many other banking services available in Canada, people can open their accounts.
+There are several types of accounts you can open, one of them being a savings account.
 Having a savings account is a smart thing.
-But for it to have a real effect, you need to add more money to it consistently.
+But to have a real effect, you must consistently add more money to it.
 There are many things to consider when choosing a savings account.
 Go through relevant information and consider all the options available.
 Here is what you need to know about savings accounts in Canada.

 Savings Account Explained

-These accounts are financial bank accounts into which people deposit money periodically to save up that money while earning interest on the amount over time.
-All of them have limitations to how many times the holder can withdraw funds from it every month.
+These are financial bank accounts into which people deposit money periodically to save up that money while earning interest over time.
+They all have limitations to how many times the holder can withdraw funds from it every month.
 That’s because these accounts are meant to be used to save money.
-They are for long-term financial plans and saving up for something important happening at least five years from the moment of opening the account.
+They are for long-term financial plans and saving for something significant happening at least five years after the account is opened.
 At the same time, it can serve as an emergency fund in case of unexpected events, health issues, or money troubles.

 RELATED: Banking in Canada Guide